 Statute - Connecticut General Statutes.

-Street - Shall be as defined in the Morris Zoning Regulations - Any way which is an existing Town or State highway or any way shown on a recorded subdivision map duly approved by the Planning and Zoning Commission, recorded and approved prior to the adoption of subdivision or certain private streets as identified and delineated on the Town Zoning Map.
+Street – a thoroughfare dedicated for public use that has been accepted by the Town

 Subdivider - The person, persons, corporation, partnership or firm proposing a subdivision, either for themselves or as an agent for others.

-Subdivision - The division of a tract or parcel of land into three or more parts or lots made subsequent to the adoption of subdivision regulations by the Commission, for the purpose, whether immediate or future, of sale or building development, expressly excluding development for municipal, conservation or agricultural purposes.
-The word "subdivision" shall also include resubdivision.
+Subdivision - The division of a tract or parcel of land into three or more parts or lots for the purpose, whether immediate or future, of sale or building development, excluding development for municipal, conservation or agricultural purposes.
+The word "subdivision" shall also include re-subdivision.

 Town -The Town of Morris, Connecticut.

-Town Plan -The Town of Morris "Plan of Conservation and Development."
+Town Plan -The Town of Morris "Plan of Conservation and Development (POCD)."

 Walkway - A sidewalk, path, trail, way, or any easement which provides for the movement of pedestrian or other non-motorized traffic.